 A few summers ago a bear actually broke into our neighbor Fernande’s house and rooted through her bar.
 I don’t know if he ended up with a pint of scotch or whatnot, but I do know he was all bruised and bloodied from breaking through her window and didn’t stay long.
 That break in got Fernande a special hunting permit to kill the bear.
 She’s 80+ years old and not a real gun-slinger so the event had all the local cow boy types on call to assist.

 The bear had some good sense and took off to live another day.

-Some five years earlier, in about 2012, four-year-old Alastair had an important life lesson one early morning in his own bear encounter.
+Some years earlier, in 2013, four-year-old Alastair had an important life lesson one early morning in his own bear encounter.
 For a more complete story, however, you should know a bit about my son Alastair.

 From his very early days, Alastair has always been one of those people who you tell to zig and he zags just to test out zagging.
 He has a sense of adventure that is certainly admirable and one that will serve him well as a grown man, but one that could very well get him killed as a child.
 I didn’t want to thwart his spirit, but I did hope to keep him alive in his childhood.

 One of the problems of having an adventuresome toddler living in the middle of a national forest is that he could literally get eaten by a wild animal, notably a mountain lion.
 In fact the area on the north side of our property is densely forested and lion habitat.

 Had we said to Alastair: “Never, ever step foot on the north side of the property,” Alastair would have been mountain lion dinner years ago.